supery-chen/tabby-quick-scripts/README.md

 The plugin:
 - Takes the selected terminal text as input
 - Passes it through the selected script(s)
-- Displays the result in a toast notification
+- Displays the result in a modal
 - Provides an option to copy the result to clipboard

 When running a script group, each script's output becomes the input for the next script in sequence.